 - The Audit Committee oversees management of financial risks; legal and regulatory risks; food safety, information technology and cybersecurity risks; as well as the Company's Enterprise Risk Management program, reporting on such matters to the full Board.
-The Audit Committee's agendas include discussions of individual and emerging risk areas throughout the year, and through its oversight of our Enterprise Risk Management program, the Audit Committee monitors management's responsibility to identify, assess, manage and mitigate risks.
-Our Enterprise Risk Management program is comprised of a cross-functional, management-level Enterprise Risk Management team that helps establish a culture of managing and mitigating risk and coordination of risk management between our executive team and the Board. - The Compensation Committee is responsible for overseeing the assessment and mitigation of risks relating to the Company's compensation policies and practices and incentive compensation arrangements for its employees, and also oversees succession planning and human capital management.
+The Audit Committee's agendas include discussions of individual and emerging risk areas throughout the year, and, through its oversight of our Enterprise Risk Management program, the Audit Committee monitors management's responsibility to identify, assess, manage and mitigate risks.
+Our Enterprise Risk Management program is comprised of a cross-functional, management-level Enterprise Risk Management team that helps establish a culture of managing and mitigating risk and coordination of risk management between our executive team and the Board.
+Specifically, with respect to oversight of technology and cybersecurity risks, our information security officer provides regular formal updates to the Board and Audit Committee on potential cyber threats and the progress of our ongoing security and privacy programs.
+The Audit Committee reviews with management and reports to the full Board with respect to material information on security matters and risks and management's actions to monitor and address identified areas for improvement. - The Compensation Committee is responsible for overseeing the assessment and mitigation of risks relating to the Company's compensation policies and practices and incentive compensation arrangements for its employees, and also oversees succession planning and human capital management.
 The Compensation Committee reviews our compensation policies and practices to determine whether they subject us to unnecessary or excessive risk.
 As a result of that evaluation, including a review of the plan design and governance aspects of our compensation programs discussed below in the Compensation Discussion and Analysis, the Compensation Committee concluded that the risks arising from those policies and practices are not reasonably likely to have a material adverse effect on the Company. - The Corporate Governance and Nominating Committee manages risks associated with potential conflicts of interest and reviews governance and compliance issues with a view to managing associated risks, including oversight of our compliance program with respect to our Code of Ethics and Business Conduct, monitoring of risks associated with workplace discrimination and harassment, and our policies regarding diversity and inclusion, culture and internal pay equity.
 The Corporate Governance and Nominating Committee also oversees the Company's initiatives on sustainability and environmental, social and governance matters.